lallemel/CharmDimuon-Generator/README.md

 The different steps of the generator are:
 - step 1: LeptonInjector (generation of muon (anti)neutrino CC DIS events);
 - step 2: PYTHIA (update of the events with charm quark/hadron production);
-- step 3: NuDimuon-Generator & IceTray (addition of the P-ONE geometry and a weight);
+- step 3: NuDimuon-Generator & IceTray (addition of the P-ONE geometry and event weight);
 - step 4: PROPOSAL (propagation of the daughter particles in water).

 ## A Word on P-ONE and Dimuons